Husqvarna Vapenfabrik

-Husqvarna Vapenfabriks Aktiebolag or simply HVA; [ˈhʉ̂ːsˌkvɑːɳa]) was a Swedish firearms manufacturing company in the town of Huskvarna by lake Vättern.
+Husqvarna Vapenfabriks Aktiebolag or simply HVA; [ˈhʉ̂ːsˌkvɑːɳa]) was a Swedish firearms manufacturing company established in 1689 in the town of Huskvarna by lake Vättern.

 History

+The tradition of weapon forging in Huskvarna can be traced all the way back to the construction of the fortress Rumlaborg in the 14th century, the fortress whose mill gave its name to the company and the city.
+In 1620, Jönköping’s Rifle Factory was founded as one of five in the country, by King Gustav II Adolf.
 In 1689 the manager at the nearby state arsenal in Jönköping, Erik Dahlbergh, suggested to the King that the crown should support the construction of a new milling work at the waterfalls just outside Huskvarna.
-The new work should act as a branch of the Jönköping arsenal, where water supply had become irregular.
+The new work would act as a branch of the Jönköping arsenal, where water supply had become irregular.
 The plans were approved and put into work the same year.
 Thanks to the Husqvarna branch, the annual production of barrels for muskets from the Jönköping arsenal increased from about 1,500 to over 12,000.

 Eventually all production was moved to Huskvarna and in 1757 the arsenal was privatized under the ownership of Fredrik Ehrenpreus.
 In 1867 the company became a limited company under the name Husqvarna Vapenfabriks Aktiebolag.

-When military orders dropped after the Danish-Prussian War of 1864 and the Franco-Prussian War of 1870-71, Husqvarna begun making shotguns and hunting rifles.
+When military orders dropped after the Danish-Prussian War of 1864 and the Franco-Prussian War of 1870-71, Husqvarna began making shotguns and hunting rifles, they were also the primary maker of firearms for the country's military and police.
 They also started manufacturing stoves, sewing machines and bicycles.
 In 1903 Husqvarna made their first motorcycle.
-Husqvarna continued firearms production, though mostly civilian firearms except during the two world wars and some shorter periods of military production.
+Husqvarna continued manufacturing firearms, though mostly civilian firearms except during the two world wars and some shorter periods of military production.
+This included licensed copies of the Remington Rolling Block and Mauser bolt-action rifles, among others.
+Examples of guns made for the military include a copy of the FN Model 1903, a semi-automatic pistol originally made by Belgium arms company FN Herstal; during World War I when Germany invaded Belgium in 1914 shipment of arms to Sweden ceased so the Swedish government decided to begin manufacturing their own version of the FN 1903 chambered in 9×20mmSR Browning Long, at Husqvarna Vapenfabrik in 1917 and continued manufacturing, and exporting it, until 1942.
+During World War II Sweden was uncertain whether Nazi Germany would respect their neutrality, so they sought a replacement for their outdated FN Model 1903's.
+To that end Husqvarna was contracted in 1940 to produce a replica of the Finnish L-35 semi-automatic pistol chambered in 9×19mm Parabellum, Husqvarna continued manufacturing this pistol for both the Swedish military & police as well as the Danish police until 1988.

 In the late 1960s it was decided that Husqvarna should stop making break-action firearms and sell both the rifle production and military contracts to Carl Gustafs Stads Gevärsfaktori in Eskilstuna.